-Within this context, we must ensure that no situation could arise which is or could reasonably be construed as acting against the safety of each child.
-This is not always an easy line to draw, but acting in any way that fails to prioritise the safety of the child is, of course, unacceptable.
+Against this background, we must ensure that no situation could arise which is or could reasonably be construed as acting against the safety of each child.
+This is not always an easy line to draw but crossing that line, or being in a position where it appears that the line has been crossed, is unacceptable.
+Some adults within the school undertake roles where this is even more important because of the ease with which the proper execution of their duties might be misinterpreted or because the vulnerability of the young people in their care might be more easily exploited.
+These might include those: